grafioschtrader/grafioschtrader/backend/README.md

 # In directory backend/grafioschtrader-server
 mvn jasypt:encrypt -Djasypt.encryptor.password="YOUR_Jasypt_PASSWORD"
 ```
-All properties values with "DEC(...)" are now encrypted with "ENC(...).
-Your settings will be kept during GT updates if you use the shell scripts provided by us.
-However, updates will delete the properties that are not present in the application.properties source.
-And non-existing properties are added by the source.
-Therefore, only values of the properties should be changed. **If you follow the installation path of Wiki, then go back to the main path.**
+All properties values with "DEC(...)" are now encrypted with "ENC(...).  **If you follow the installation path of Wiki, then go back to the main path.**

 ### Build and execute without scripts
 GT provides some shell scripts which make the following manual creation of the backend unnecessary.
 We recommend you to use these shell scripts.